jaeheum/qzmq/README.md

 <A name="toc2-29" title="News" />
 ## News
+## News
+This release of qzmq is different from 20160207 release:

+- merged pull request #15 from jhanna-kx/master
+- added Apache 2 license

 This release of qzmq is different from 20150518 (3.0.1) release:

 - deprecated `zactor` or concurrency support